 In the past, I made the mistake of expecting my day to be “quiet”, only to end up with urgent matters come in and spend the evening drafting or lunchtime in a conference call with a client.

 Clifford Chance Training Contract: What is the application process like for Clifford Chance?

-The Clifford Chance application process is more streamlined than most, which is really helpful when you are so time pressured.
+The training contract application process at Clifford Chance is more streamlined than most, which is really helpful when you are so time pressured.
 The first point to note is that the firm does not operate on a rolling basis.
 You need to submit an online application form, undertake a Watson Glaser test and then, if successful, an assessment centre with two one-hour interviews (both CV blind).
 Be prepared to share your passions, strengths and be inquisitive.

-Clifford Chance Training Contract: How can applicants make their training contract applications stand out?
+How can applicants make their Clifford Chance Training Contract applications stand out?